21 beautiful black kitchen ideas that designers say will "make the heart of your home a conversation starter"

 (Image credit: Colin Poole)

 Not ready to go fully over to the dark side yet?
-You don't need to go for black cabinetry, add drama with a black backsplash instead.
-We love the look of this simple glossy glass backsplash and how it almost acts as a mirror to make the kitchen space feel bigger.
+You don't need to go for black cabinetry.
+Instead, add drama with a black backsplash instead.
+The reflective properties of this glossy glass backsplash almost acts as a mirror, making the kitchen space feel bigger.

-Black gloss subway tiles also look amazing in any colored kitchen and you could get your DIY on and learn how to tile a backsplash if you wanted a quick, affordable kitchen update.
+Black gloss subway tiles also look amazing in any colored kitchen (the Merola Tile Ceramic Subway Tiles from Wayfair are waterproof and heat resistant) and you could get your DIY on and learn how to tile a backsplash if you wanted a quick, affordable kitchen update.

 Can we also all take a second to appreciate the faux zebra rug?
 It brings in just the right amount of pattern and ties together the dining area and the kitchen perfectly.